Scott A. Travers

-Scott A. Travers (born November 12, 1961, in New York, NY) is an American numismatist and author.
+Scott A. Travers (born November 12, 1961) is an American numismatist and author.
 Travers is considered to be a prominent consumer advocate for coin collectors, informing the public about common and potential scams.

 Career

 Travers has authored seven books on the subject of coin collecting.
 He has been an Editor of COINage magazine since 1984.
 From 1997 to 1999, Travers served as Vice President of the American Numismatic Association.
 His expertise has been cited by such news publications as The Wall Street Journal, the Los Angeles Times, CNBC, and others.

 Travers was also a coin valuation consultant for the Federal Trade Commission.
 He is President of Scott Travers Rare Coin Galleries, LLC, in New York City.

 Personal life

 Travers grew up in New York City, and attended the Dwight School on Manhattan's Upper West Side during grade school when he first began buying and selling coins.

 Travers earned a Bachelor of Arts degree from Brandeis University in 1983.